USS

 hours in the approach disposition, the screening ships departed and proceeded

-At noon this ship proceeded to the eastern
+to assigned At noon this ship proceeded to the eastern

 side of the screening area to deliver guard mail to ships of DESRON 49 in that